stackblitz/webcontainer-core/README.md

-# WebContainer
+# ▦ WebContainer (WG)

-This repository serves as a coordination point for the WebContainer working group.
+This repository serves as a coordination point for the WebContainer™ working group.
 Chat with our team live on [Discord](https://discord.gg/stackblitz).
 See how you can [get involved](#getting-involved) below.

 ## Browser Support